willhaigh/ha-gtfs-rt-v2/README.md

-# Home Assistant Realtime GTFS
+# Home Assistant Realtime GTFS (Queensland, Australia)

 This project contains a new sensor that provides real-time departure data for local transit systems that provide gtfs feeds.

+It is based on the excellent work that has been done previously by @zacs and @phardy.
+It includes a number of modifications to work with realtime data for trains and buses provided by Translink in Queensland, Australia

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://custom-components.github.io/hacs/installation/manual/) installed, this will allow you to easily update